+C. Applicability

-- C. Applicability - 1.
-This ordinance shall be applicable to the following major developments: - a.
+- 1. This ordinance shall be applicable to the following major developments: - a.
 Non-residential major developments; and - b.
 Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21. - 2.
-This ordinance shall also be applicable to all major developments undertaken by Woolwich Township - D. Compatibility with Other Permit and Ordinance Requirements
+This ordinance shall also be applicable to all major developments undertaken by Woolwich Township. - 3.
+An application required by ordinance for approval pursuant to (b)1 above that has been submitted on or after March 2, 2021, but prior to December 4, 2023, shall be subject to the stormwater management requirements in effect on December 3, 2023.